 Moreover, because bonds are lower returning assets than equities, this approach hurts long-run returns.

 If stocks return a bit less than 5.5 percent annually long-term and bonds of a relatively safe variety return 2.5 percent, the 60/40 and 50/50 portfolio would yield just 4.3 percent and 4 percent annualized, respectively.

-Because of the current situation of high stock and bond market valuations, concerns over being in the late stage of the business cycle, and the sheer length of the now 10+ year bull market, traders still need to be mindful of the risks they face.
+Because of the current situation of high stock and bond market valuations, traders still need to be mindful of the risks they face.
 Higher asset prices mean more expensive asset prices and lower forward long-run returns.

 Perhaps the biggest mistake in trading and investing is the perception that higher prices mean it’s a better investment rather a more expensive one.
 Likewise, lower prices mean something’s typically becoming a better investment rather than a worse one (save for the extreme circumstances, like uncovering fraud, formerly misrepresented financial situations, disclosure of previously non-public information, and so forth).

 There are five main approaches that traders and investors can take to lower the risk in their portfolios and improve their return to risk ratios:

 The common way to cut off left-tail risk completely is by owning options.
 When you buy options (also commonly called being “long gamma”) you have a “limited downside, unlimited upside” type of structure.
 (Unless you buy puts, then your upside is limited by the underlying going to zero in price in some securities.)

 The issue with options is that they tend to be expensive.
 They need to be to compensate the option seller for taking the risk of having a liability of unlimited downside.